patricmutwiri/pesapal-laravel/README.md

 ### Security

-If you discover any security related issues, please email dev@patric.xyz instead of using the issue tracker.
+If you discover any security related issues, please email dev@patric.xyz instead and log it under the issue tracker.
 All security vulnerabilities will be promptly addressed.
-Please do not disclose security-related issues publicly until a fix has been announced.
+Please do not disclose serious security-related issues publicly until a fix has been announced.

 ## Credits